TheM4hd1/PenCrawLer/README.md

 # PenCrawLer
 An Advanced Web Crawler and DirBuster
-PeNCrawLer is an advanced webcrawler and dirbuster designed to using in penetration testing based on Windows Os.
+PeNCrawLer is an advanced webcrawler and dirbuster designed to use in penetration testing based on Windows Os.

 To read more about features please read the wiki: